 Plan to arrive the day before new international student orientation.
 You will be able to move into campus housing at that time.
 The International Education office can make arrangements for a staff member to meet you at the San Antonio International Airport.
 You will need to email your flight information as soon as possible to the International Education office.

 Becoming Part of the TLU Community

-Texas Lutheran University has a diverse enrollment of about 1,300 students, including 15 international students from the Bahamas, Canada, China, France, Kosovo, Nigeria, and Zimbabwe.
+Texas Lutheran University has a diverse enrollment of about 1,400 students.

 To aid international students in their understanding of U.S. culture, the International Education office organizes educational, social and recreational experiences.
 These optional activities may include but are not limited to: the San Antonio River Walk, South Padre Island, museums, movies, rodeos, annual Study Abroad Fair, and a variety of on-campus events.